Brazil justice annuls Lula's sentences, enabling 2022 run - WTMJ

 He was imprisoned in April 2018 while leading polls for the presidential election then just months off.

 With da Silva out, conservative lawmaker Bolsonaro won the election handily.
-Da Silva was released from prison in November 2019 after the country’s top court ruled that a person can be imprisoned only after all the appeals have been exhausted.
+Da Silva was released from prison in November 2019 due to a decision of the country’s top court that a person can be imprisoned only after all appeals have been exhausted.

 The decision also affects the reputation of former federal Judge Sergio Moro, who sentenced da Silva in the first case, was involved in the second and left his post to become justice minister in Bolsonaro’s administration.
 He resigned in April last year after falling out with the president.

-Da Silva’s legal team wanted the top court to consider Moro as biased after a series of messaging app leaks published by The Intercept Brasil showed apparent coordination between the then-judge and Car Wash prosecutors to land the leftist leader behind bars.
+Da Silva’s legal team had wanted the top court to deem Moro biased after a series of messaging app leaks published by The Intercept Brasil showed apparent coordination between the then-judge and Car Wash prosecutors to land the leftist leader behind bars.

 By sidestepping those motions, Fachin’s decision effectively preserves other Car Wash prosecutions, according to Paulo Calmon, a political science professor at the University of Brasilia.